RSS

 File:Aquote1.png

-But it happens that two days in a row teleports.
+But it happens that he teleports for two days in a row.
 And it happens that such problems do not arise for a long time - for example, in August there was a break.
 "Teleport" usually lasts two to three hours, usually in the afternoon - at 15: 00-16: 00.
-Then everything recovers.
-Most often, failures occur within the Boulevard Ring, but on some days they can also occur in the southwestern sections of the Third Transport Ring (from the intersection with the Warsaw Highway to the Shmitovsky passage).
-Up to 3% of users of map services face technical difficulties.
+Then everything is restored.
+Most often, failures occur within the Boulevard Ring, but on some days they can also occur on the southwestern sections of the Third Transport Ring (from the intersection with the Warsaw Highway to Schmitovsky Passage).
+Up to 3% of users of mapping services face technical difficulties.

 File:Aquote2.png

-What is happening inconveniences fellow citizens: people make runs in the center of Moscow and complain - due to failures, they lose the results of their classes.
+What is happening causes inconvenience to fellow citizens: people make runs in the center of Moscow and complain that due to failures they lose the results of their studies.

-Cab drivers have difficulty working with customers.
-In social networks, they indicate that in the case of teleportation "from the Kremlin to Vnukovo," the taxi billing system begins to consider the cost of a trip at a long-distance tariff, which leads to the need to clarify relations with customers.
+Difficulties in working with customers are experienced by taxi drivers.
+In social networks, they indicate that in the event of teleportation "from the Kremlin to Vnukovo," the taxi billing system begins to consider the cost of a trip at an intercity tariff, which leads to the need to clarify relations with customers.

 File:Aquote1.png

-Yesterday I drove girls from Taganka to Okhotny for 199 p.
-Near the Kremlin, GPS glucanulated.
-The city began to drip.
+Yesterday I was carrying girls from Taganka to Okhotny for 199 p.
+Near the Kremlin I glucked GPS.
+The inter-city began to drip.
 Both gadgets believed that we were in Vnukovo (!).

 one of the taxi drivers wrote on Twitter